 **Calculation based on EPA figures, plus assumptions of average 30 mph driving speed.

-Once you've decided whether or not Peak Day Pricing is right for your business, click the Peak Day Pricing Choice link at the top of this page to get started.
+Once you've decided whether or not Peak Day Pricing is right for your business, log in to the Peak Day Pricing Choice tool at the top of this page to get started.

 See how PG&E customers are already benefiting from their rate plans.

 ● Cathedral of Faith - Peak Day Pricing (PDF)

 ● Chaminade Resort and Spa - Peak Day Pricing (PDF)

 ● Curtis Instruments, Inc. - Peak Day Pricing (PDF)

 ● Hotel Kabuki - Peak Day Pricing (PDF)

 ● Kniferiver Corporation - Peak Day Pricing (PDF)